Your Directors have pleasure in presenting the 42nd Report together with theAudited Accounts of your Company for the year ended 31st March 2019.

 Change in the Nature of Business if any

-No dividend has been declared in the financial year under review having regard toresults of the year.
+No dividend has been declared keeping in view the requirements of funds for futuregrowth.

 Since there was no unpaid/unclaimed Dividend the provisions of Section 124 & 125of the Companies Act 2013 relating to transfer of Unclaimed dividend to InvestorEducation and Protection fund does not arise.

 The issued subscribed and paid-up share capital of the Company as at 31.03.2019 stoodat '30669430 /- divided into 3066943 equity shares of '10/- each.
 During the yearunder review the Company has not made any fresh issue of shares.

 The extract of Annual Return pursuant to the provisions of Section 92 of the CompaniesAct 2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014is furnished in Annexure A and is attached to this report.

 BOARD MEETINGS CONDUCTED DURING THE PERIOD UNDER REVIEW

 During the year under review 6 Meetings of the Board of Directors 6 Meetings of theAudit Committee 3 Meetings of the Nomination and Remuneration Committee 4 Meetings ofthe Stakeholders Relationship Committee and 1 Corporate Social Responsibility Committeewere held.
 Further details of the same have been enumerated in the Corporate GovernanceReport annexed herewith.

 The Directors have devised proper systems to ensure compliance with the provisions ofall applicable Secretarial Standards and that such systems are adequate and operatingeffectively.
 The Company has duly complied with the Secretarial Standards issued by theInstitute of Company Secretaries of India on meeting of the Board of Directors (SS-1) andGeneral Meeting (SS-2).